Skip to main content

 The Spaces Glass Status is intended to be created early in the lifecycle of an application, and to persist until the application ends, even if there is no XR content to display in a scene when the glasses connection is detected.

-This component exposes callbacks to developers through the Fusion Lifecycle Events component.
+This component exposes callbacks to developers through the Spaces Lifecycle Events component.

 Developers can additionally query this data through code at runtime as shown below.